 Throughout the period the Trustees have continued to successfully manage the impact of the Coronavirus, despite many difficulties early on.
-As Government support is gradually withdrawn post year end, the Trustees believe that the finances are now robust enough to continue with the operations.
-Nevertheless, significant uncertainity remains should another wave emerge.
+As Government support is gradually withdrawn post year end, the Trustees are aiming to cover all operational costs via fees.